tucats/ego/functions/README.md

 This gets the minimum (smallest numeric or alphabetic) value from the list.
 If the first item is a string, then all values are converted to a string for comparison and the result will be the lexigraphically first element.
-IF the values are int or float values, then a numeric comparison is done and the result is the numerically smallest value.
+IF the values are int or float64 values, then a numeric comparison is done and the result is the numerically smallest value.

     min(33.5, 22.76, 9, 55)

-This returns the float value 9.0
+This returns the float64 value 9.0

 ### max(v1, v2...)
 This gets the maximum (largest numeric or alphabetic) value from the list.
 If the first item is a string, then all values are converted to a string for comparison and the result will be the lexigraphically lsat element.
-IF the values are int or float values, then a numeric comparison is done and the result is the numerically largest value.
+IF the values are int or float64 values, then a numeric comparison is done and the result is the numerically largest value.

     max("shoe", "mouse", "cake", "whistle")